ergo-services/ergo/docs/actors/supervisor.md

 pid, err := node.Spawn(createSupervisorFactory, gen.ProcessOptions{})
 ```

 The supervisor spawns all children during `Init` (except Simple One For One, which starts with zero children).
-Each child is linked bidirectionally to the supervisor (`LinkChild` and `LinkParent` set automatically).
+Each child is connected to the supervisor with a pair of unidirectional links (`LinkChild` and `LinkParent` set automatically).
 If a child terminates, the supervisor receives an exit signal and applies the restart strategy.

 Children are started sequentially in declaration order.
 If any child's spawn fails (the factory's `ProcessInit` returns an error), the supervisor terminates immediately with that error.
 This ensures the supervision tree is fully initialized or not at all - no partial states.